 What to Look For in a VPN for Streaming

 Like all online activities, your streaming and viewing habits aren’t private without a VPN.
 However, some VPNs can compromise your streaming quality with unreliable connections and slow speeds.
-The best VPNs for streaming let you enjoy content reliably in HD (if your base speed supports it) without long loading times or buffering.
+The best VPNs for streaming support 4K playback from anywhere (if base speed supports it) without long loading times or buffering.

 If streaming is your priority, then look for a VPN with the following features:

 • Fast speeds — It’s normal for a VPN to reduce your speeds due to your increased encryption.
 But a streaming VPN should be able to produce speeds well above 25 Mbps, which is the minimum required for smooth Ultra HD streaming.
-Speeds of at least 5 Mbps are fast enough for HD.
+Speeds of at least 5 Mbps are fast enough for HD playback from anywhere.

-• Reliable nearby servers — You need servers in your region in order to stream the platforms you subscribe to and use.
+• Reliable nearby servers — Choosing a server closest to you will provide the best speed for smooth streaming.
 A location within 1000 km is ideal for speeds, and a healthy number of servers reduces overcrowding and the slowdowns caused by it.

 • Streaming device compatibility — In addition to working with laptops, tablets, and smartphones, you should go for a VPN that is compatible with media players like Apple TV, smart TVs, and Amazon FireStick.
 Smart DNS is a feature that makes streaming on gaming consoles and smart TVs easy (since these devices don't work with VPN apps).